bytebase/bytebase.com-old/content/blog/github-database-cicd-part-2-github-database-gitops.md

 ![new-issue](/static/blog/github-database-cicd-part-2-github-database-gitops/new-issue.webp)

 10. Visit this issue, and click **Approve**.
 The SQL will execute against the `employeeGitHub` database in the `Test` environment, and it shows **Done**.
-You may also [configure the environment](/docs/get-started/configure-workspace/set-up-environments) to skip this manual approval step..
+You may also [configure the environment](/docs/get-started/configure-workspace/set-up-environments) to skip this manual approval step.

 ![issue-waiting](/static/blog/github-database-cicd-part-2-github-database-gitops/issue-waiting.webp)
 ![issue-done](/static/blog/github-database-cicd-part-2-github-database-gitops/issue-done.webp)